stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

 raw multiline string literals, and they also can be combined with string interpolation.
 Multiline literals are opened and closed with triple quote characters.
 Indenting the closing triple quotes allows us to indent the whole multiline literal.
-White space used for indentation will not appear in the resulting string.
+Whitespace used for indentation will not appear in the resulting string.
 For instance:

 ```idris